vitorialara/ai-journaling-app/README.md

 - Swagger UI: `http://localhost:8000/docs`
 - ReDoc: `http://localhost:8000/redoc`

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-For support, please open an issue in the GitHub repository or contact the development team.
+For support, please open an issue in the GitHub repository.

+## ✍️ Author

+Built by Vitoria Lara and Ellen
+A passion project focused on applying AI to enhance emotional well-being.